Raihan4520/Web-Tech/README.md

 1. **Lab Assignments**: Practical tasks designed to help understand key web technologies and development practices.
 2. **Final Project**: A culmination of the skills acquired during the course, involving the development of a fully functional web application.

+### Course Information
+For more details on the course, refer to the [AIUB Undergraduate Course Catalog](https://www.aiub.edu/faculties/fst/ug-course-catalog).
+*Note: Search for "Web Technologies" for specific course information.*

 ### Technologies Covered

 The following technologies and tools were used throughout the course: